-Your initial thought will be to Google “Long-stay, student apartments in Paris”.
-You will find websites, (such as Paristay, Paris Attitude and Lodgis) that are targeted towards outsiders, international students or expats looking to live in Paris.
+Your initial thought will be to run to Google to search for “Long-stay, student apartments in Paris”.
+And guess what you will find: all the websites, (Paristay, Paris Attitude, and Lodgis) that are targeted towards the outsiders, an international student or expat looking to live in Paris.
 You will be immediately directed to agencies that leach onto those who don’t know any better.
-I was one of the souls these agencies captured and they drained my bank account before I even got to Paris.
-Fortunately, there are more options than you might realize.
+Again, I was one of the souls that these agencies captured, and consequently, drained my bank account before I even arrived in Paris.
+However, you have many more options than you might realize.

-Firstly, you shouldn’t restrict your search to within Paris.
-There are smaller towns on the other side of the Périphérique, (the ringroad separating Paris from the rest of the region) where housing is much more affordable.
-There, you can typically find a decent size apartment (15m2 to 25m2) within a budget of 500 – 750 euros in close suburbs such as Gentilly or Montrouge, or 350 – 450 euros if you look further north near Saint-Denis.
-The average cost of an apartment within Paris is 800 euros for a small flat around 12m2 to 15m2 if you’re looking to live on your own.
-A major downside of living outside Paris is that when it’s time to renew your student visa, you will have to go to a Préfecture far from Paris just to renew it.
-Another downside is that you are also dependent on the RER train lines which can be late up to 30% of the time.
+You should be aware that you are not restricted to finding housing specifically within Paris.
+There are smaller towns and cities just on the other side of the Peripherique, which is a highway that circles Paris and separates Paris from the rest of the region.
+On the outside of the Peripherique, housing, and apartments, in general, are much more affordable than inside of the Peripherique.
+You can typically find a decent size apartment (20m2 to 30m2) within a budget of 350 Euros to 600 Euros.
+That will definitely not be the case inside of the Peripherique.
+The average cost of an apartment within Paris is 800 Euros for a small flat around 12m2 to 15m2 if you’re looking to live on your own.
+A major downside of living outside Paris is that when it’s time to renew your student visa, you will have to go to a Prefecture far from Paris just to renew it.
+Another downside is that you are also dependent on the RER train lines which certainly can be late up to 30% of the time.
 So make sure you wake up at least 15 minutes earlier than scheduled.

-To give you an idea of what you’re up against when finding a place to live in the Greater Paris Area, there are over 12 million inhabitants, nearly 26% of whom are internationals.
-To put that into perspective, when looking for housing in Paris, you’re competing with over 3 million other students, expats, and immigrants.
+Just to give you an idea of what you’re up against when finding a place to live in the Greater Paris Area.
+There are over 12 million inhabitants which include those who live within the Peripherique and those who live outside of it.
+Of those 12 million, nearly 26% are internationals.
+To put that into perspective, when you decide to find housing in Paris, you’re competing with over 3 million other students, expats, and immigrants for housing.

 My first recommendation is to look at Cité internationale universitaire de Paris.
 I am currently living at the Fondation des Etats-Unis which houses approximately 300 international students, but there are other foundations for different countries: 40 foundations house students, professors, artists and researchers from around the world.
 Each house has its own rules.
 For instance, the American Foundation requires that you are at least studying for a Master’s degree to live there, but nationality is not a restriction.
 In fact, the American Foundation has students from India, Morocco, China, and Spain.
 Just because a house is specific to a country does not mean it won’t accept you.